nelsonfigueroa/nelson.cloud/content/blog/wifi_hacking_with_aircrack-ng.md

 ## Additional Tips

+### Changing Your MAC Address

 If you want to stay as anonymous as possible, you can change your MAC Address before attempting any of this.
 You can easily do this using a tool like `macchanger`.
 The following command will assign a randomized MAC address to the `wlan0` interface:

 ```
 $ macchanger -r wlan0
 ```

 We can be more clever and use a MAC address from a known company.
 The first 3 bytes of a MAC address are known as the Organizationally Unique Identifier (OUI) and can identify the manufacturer.
 For example, some of Dell's devices have the first 3 bytes as `F8:DB:88`.
-The last 8 bytes can be anything, as long as it is within the range of A-F and 0-9 (hexadecimal values).
+The last 3 bytes can be anything, as long as it is within the range of A-F and 0-9 (hexadecimal values).

 We can specify a MAC address with the following command: